velartrill/velartrill.github.io/orig/virtual.md

 "Internal… what?"

 "I'll put it this way: you nosy foreigners aren't the only people with undue interests in the military secrets of the Free."
 Marenyeshta sighs.
-"We now believe Nmeshikarya Koroshqetai Niqamandai — our mutual acquaintance — is the mastermind of a series of etheric attacks and sector-sweeping operations that the First Circle has been tracking for the past seven cycles, trying to dig up intelligence on the weapon that was used to carry out the Carnelian Genocide.
+"We now believe Nmeshikarya Koroshqetai Niqamandai — our mutual acquaintance — is the mastermind of a series of etheric attacks and sector-sweeping operations that the First Circle has been tracking for the past seven cycles, trying to dig up intelligence on the weapon that was used to carry out the Carnelian Geocide.
 We have no idea what her motives were but we'll find out soon enough."
 Marenyeshta's eyes darken for a moment.
 "The woman is a bumbling child compared to a *real* interrogator."

-"…I never thought I'd hear a fucking Echo use the phrase 'Carnelian Genocide,'" Tirshad murmurs.
+"…I never thought I'd hear a fucking Echo use the phrase 'Carnelian Geocide,'" Tirshad murmurs.

 Marenyeshta's face hardens.
 "Perhaps this will surprise you, mortal, but the Free look no more fondly on our ancestors' war crimes than you do yours."
 She holds up a hand and an image appears in midair, a solar map with two pulsating icons drawing closer and closer together.
 "Fortunately for everyone concerned, we were able to trace a recent attack back to Nmeshikarya's physical presence.
 My ship is in-system and currently burning towards your position; I will arrive in approximately thirty-seven Carnelian minutes to complete my arrest and begin cleanup.
 Nmeshikarya's spirit has been sequestered from afar; she is of no further threat to you or anyone else."